 Questions?
 Comments?
 Problems?

-There are a number of things you can do to speed up your ILL requests.
+There are a number of things you can do to speed up the turn-around time for your ILL requests.

 - We need a title and author, but an ISBN number always helps.
-We will still be able to fill your request without one, but if you need a certain edition of a book, please let us know either in the ILLiad form or the notes field.
-You can look up the ISBN on Amazon, but it's also easy to do in WMS, our local catalog.
-(If you do use Amazon, you can find the ISBN number under Book Description.)
+We will still be able to fill your request without one, but if you need a certain edition of a book, please let us know either in the ILLiad form or the Notes field.
+You can look up the ISBN on Amazon, but it's also easy to do in Primo, our local catalog.
+Find the item you need in Primo, scroll down the page to Details, and you will find a 13 or 10 digit ISBN number listed under Identifiers (Ex: ISBN: 9780735224315 or ISBN: 0735224315.)
+If you do use Amazon, you can find the ISBN number under Book Description.

-- If you find the book you need in WMS, you can use the "Request Item Through Interlibrary Loan" button, which takes you directly into ILLiad, and populates the required fields for you.
+- If you find the book you need in Primo, you can use the "Request Through Interlibrary Loan" button, which takes you directly into ILLiad, and populates the required fields for you.
 You may want to double check to make sure the information is correct.

 - Books that are just published are sometimes difficult to obtain.
 Same goes for popular books, and DVD's of popular films and TV shows.

 - On average, a book, DVD, CD, or microfilm takes 10 days to arrive here from the moment you make your request.
 Sometimes we are able to obtain an item quicker, but keep in mind, we borrow items from all over the country and the world.

 - Fill out the Request Form as completely as possible.
 In addition to the title of the article, we need journal title and author.
 The volume, issue number, pages, and year are extremely helpful.
 If you can't find any of those things, but you have the article title, you can paste the article's title into Google.
 Typically the first result will be the journal's website, i.e.: http://link.springer.com/article/10.1007%2Fs10841-012-9543-7